Will Success Spoil Rock Hunter? (play): Synopsis

-In Act Three, a year has gone by and George has won an Oscar.
+In Act Three, a year has passed and George has won an Oscar.
 When Bronk shows up and begins to pummel George, LaSalle (exacting another ten per cent) enables George to get the better of Bronk; in fact, George tosses the astonished athlete through a window in a shower of broken glass.
 Soon afterwards, however, George decides he must get out of town before LaSalle takes complete control of him on reaching the full 100 per cent.
-His penultimate wish is to give Mike a ready-made Pulitzer Prize-winning play, but Mike suddenly realises that he could never pass off as his own a play he didn't write.
+His penultimate wish is to give Mike a ready-made Pulitzer Prize-winning play, but Mike suddenly realises that he could never pass off as his own a play he did not write.
 When LaSalle reappears, George selflessly releases Rita from his control and Mike convinces LaSalle to take him on as a client instead, even agreeing to start with the 90 per cent share already pledged.
 When LaSalle grabs the offer, Mike explains that it was a bad trade, because he's completely happy with his life and has no intention of selling off the remaining ten per cent.
 LaSalle petulantly grabs George's Oscar and departs.
 As the play ends, Mike and George are on their way back to New York, Mike not forgetting to grab his typewriter on the way out.

 Film version

-Studio head Buddy Adler purchased the rights to the play to get Mansfield out of her stage contract, even though he didn't believe that the play would make a good movie.
+Studio head Buddy Adler purchased the rights to the play to get Mansfield out of her stage contract, even though he did not believe that the play would make a good movie.
 Frank Tashlin had seen Mansfield's screen test for The Wayward Bus and wanted her for his film version of Garson Kanin's novel Do Re Mi (which would become the comedy The Girl Can't Help It).
 Tashlin's solution was to throw out all of Axelrod's play and create a new comedy about the world of television advertising, using only the character of sex goddess Rita Marlowe (Mansfield).
 All the other characters in the movie version of Will Success Spoil Rock Hunter? were created by Tashlin, including his new leading man, Rockwell P Hunter (Tony Randall).

 To prepare for her role in the film (and for her new seven-year contract with Fox), Mansfield studied with Karl Malden at the Actors Studio.
 "I'm studying dancing, singing and dramatic acting," she told columnist Louella Parsons.
 "20th has promised to build me as one of their important stars."